Sahilj11/Learning-notes/Notes/MCA/1st Sem/CN/2nd Minor.md

 - Congestion control techniques can be broadly classified into two categories:
   - Open Loop Congestion Control
   - Closed Loop Congestion Control

+Open loop congestion control and closed loop congestion control are two approaches to managing network congestion in data communication.

+1. **Open Loop Congestion Control:**
-- Open loop congestion control policies are applied to prevent congestion before it happens.
-The congestion control is handled either by the source or the destination.
-Open loop control loop have following policies:
+   Open loop congestion control policies are implemented proactively to prevent congestion before it occurs.
+This type of control can be managed either by the source or the destination.
+The key policies include:
-  - Retransmission Policy
-  - Window Policy
-  - Discarding Policy
-  - Acknowledgment Policy
-  - Admission Policy
+   - **Retransmission Policy:** This policy involves retransmitting lost or corrupted packets to ensure reliable communication and to prevent congestion caused by packet loss.
+   - **Window Policy:** Involves adjusting the size of the sender's transmission window to control the flow of data and avoid overwhelming the network.
+   - **Discarding Policy:** This policy involves discarding or selectively dropping packets based on certain criteria to regulate the traffic flow and prevent congestion.
+   - **Acknowledgment Policy:** Managing how acknowledgments are handled to control the rate of data transmission and avoid congestion.
+   - **Admission Policy:** This policy determines whether a new connection or data flow can be admitted into the network based on its potential impact on congestion.
+2. **Closed Loop Congestion Control:**
-- Closed Loop Congestion Control: Closed loop congestion control technique is used to treat or alleviate congestion after it happens.
-Several techniques are used by different protocols; some of them are:
+   Closed loop congestion control techniques are applied reactively to address congestion after it has occurred.
+Different protocols employ various methods to manage congestion dynamically.
+Some of the techniques include:
-  - Backpressure
-  - Choke Packet Technique
-  - Implicit Signaling
-  - Explicit Signaling
+   - **Backpressure:** Involves sending signals back to the source to slow down or stop sending data temporarily, allowing the congested network to catch up and recover.
+   - **Choke Packet Technique:** Sending special packets to indicate network congestion, causing the sender to adjust its transmission rate accordingly.
+   - **Implicit Signaling:** Utilizing implicit signals, such as increased delay or packet loss, to inform senders about network congestion so that they can adjust their behavior.
+   - **Explicit Signaling:** Involves explicit signaling between network elements to convey information about congestion, allowing for adaptive adjustments in data transmission rates.

 # IP